programmurr/snake/README.md

 # Snake!

-A game I'm making to test out Github Copilot
+A game I'm making to test out Github Copilot and play with an Express server

 ## TODO